 Hospitalist and Comprehensive Care Program Projects

-Looking for a research position for the academic year or summer?
-Consider the Hospitalist Project or the Comprehensive Care Program!
-This is an excellent and unique opportunity for students interested in a career in healthcare or research, especially those applying to medical school or any other graduate program.
+Looking for a clinical research position with patient interaction experience?
+Consider joining the research group in the Section of Hospital Medicine at the University of Chicago!
+This is an excellent and unique opportunity for students interested in a career in healthcare or research, especially those applying to medical school or any other health care-related graduate program.

 Who is eligible?
 Everyone (Ages 18+)

-- Learn how to administer interviews among hospitalized patients
+● Learn how to administer interviews with hospitalized patients

-- Shadowing Program—an opportunity to shadow physicians within the section of hospital medicine)
+● Shadow physicians within the section of hospital medicine

 We are looking for enthusiastic, responsible, committed individuals of strong moral character and have interests in clinical research.
-To apply, please send your resume and cover letter, indicating your preference between the two projects (if any) to email@example.com.
+To apply, please send your resume and cover letter to email@example.com.